cpohan/DSCI-551-Project/README.md

-# DSCI-551-Project-Arrest and Crime in the City of Los Angeles
+# Arrest and Crime in the City of Los Angeles

 This project aims at developing a search engine with summarizing and integrating features for arrest and crime data in the City of Los Angeles.
 Hopefully, this project could be utilized to gain better understanding of criminal behaviors and actions taken against them.